joblib/joblib/doc/memory.rst

     >>> @memory.cache
     ... def g(x):
-    ...     print 'A long-running calculation, with parameter', x ...     return np.hamming(x)
+    ...     print('A long-running calculation, with parameter %s' % x)
+    ...     return np.hamming(x)

     >>> @memory.cache
     ... def h(x):
-    ...     print 'A second long-running calculation, using g(x)' ...     return np.vander(x)
+    ...     print('A second long-running calculation, using g(x)')
+    ...     return np.vander(x)

   If we call the function h with the array created by the same call to g,